-In fact, there are a whole host of hidden risks that come with the sport, and if you’re not aware of them, they can put you in serious danger.
+A whole host of hidden risks come with the sport, and if you’re not aware of them, they can put you in serious danger.

-From strong currents and powerful waves to unexpected marine life, there’s a multitude of hazards that can turn a fun day at the beach into a nightmare.
+From strong currents and powerful waves to unexpected marine life, many hazards can turn a fun day at the beach into a nightmare.

-I’m going to reveal some dangers of surfing I’ve come across in my many years of surfing and offer tips and advice on how you can avoid them and stay safe in the water.
+I will reveal some surfing dangers I’ve encountered in my many years of surfing and offer tips and advice on avoiding them and staying safe in the water.

 9 Surfing Dangers You Need To Be Aware Of

-Here are 9 surfing dangers you may or may not have come across before and some great ways to stay away from them.
+Here are nine surfing dangers you may or may not have encountered before and some great ways to avoid them.

 Rocks in and around the surf